Tackling Obesity in the south east

 - Health Futures Australia delivered a proposal for investment in February 2020.

-- enliven has funded a Group Model Building exercise with Deakin University, delayed due to COVID-19 but commenced online in September 2020.
-Across a series of three workshops, we will build stakeholder’s capacity to take a systems approach to tackling obesity, and to identify local system leverage points which will be framed into innovative projects to influence both system change and health outcomes.
-The exercise is led by Andrew Brown and the team at the Global Obesity Centre (GLOBE), Deakin University who is are recognised leaders in systems thinking, particularly in the obesity space.
+- enliven funded a Group Model Building exercise with Deakin University, delayed due to COVID-19 but commenced online in September 2020.
+Across a series of three workshops, we built stakeholder’s capacity to take a systems approach to tackling obesity, and to identify local system leverage points which will be framed into innovative projects to influence both system change and health outcomes.
+The exercise was led by Andrew Brown and the team at the Global Obesity Centre (GLOBE), Deakin University who are recognised leaders in systems thinking, particularly in the obesity space.
+The workshops were completed in December 2020 and the full report can be found here